 Daucus carota (68 days) Open-pollinated.
-It’s been a long row to hoe getting this longtime customer favorite back into our catalog.
-And although other strains claim the name, they fall short, not deserving the fame of this classy Nantes type.
+Although other strains claim the name, they fall short, not deserving the fame of this classy Nantes type that we’ve kept going since Daehnfeldt got gobbled up by Syngenta.
 Fancy grows uniform cylindrical 7" roots with unusually good interior color, crisp texture and fine flavor.
 Holds well and is an excellent keeper, too.
 Outstanding quality for an OP carrot.
 A 50 lb bag of seed, assuming an average germination of 80%, has the potential to produce more than eleven million carrots! ①

 2051 Nantes Fancy - Organic